srk-ullagallu/notes/running/rk8s.md

 **Mutability & Immutability**
 ***Disadvantages with Mutability***
-- I can apply config on one vmand another vm forget that's endup with troubleshooting .........
+- I can apply config on one vm and another vm forget that's endup with troubleshooting .........
 ***Advantages with Immutability***
 - consistency